pletourneau-lsmc/LSMC_Excel/README.md

 Here is the plan:
 <!--# The Least-Square Monte Carlo Method: A Comprehensive Guide -->

-## ⏳Foundations of Contingent Claim Pricing
+## ⏳1- Foundations of Contingent Claim Pricing
 ### ⏳Risk-Neutral Pricing
 - Intuitive Introduction to Risk-Neutral Pricing
 - Common Academic Assumptions and Their Realism